microsoft/vscode-docs/docs/remote/containers.md

 ### How can I build or deploy container images into my local Docker / Kubernetes install when working inside a container?

 You can build images and deploy containers by forwarding the Docker socket and installing the Docker CLI (and kubectl for Kubernetes) in the container.
-See the [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker), [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose), and [Kubernetes-Helm](https://aka.ms/vscode-remote/samples/kubernetes-helm) dev container definitions for details.
+See the [Docker-from-Docker](https://aka.ms/vscode-remote/samples/docker-from-docker), [Docker-from-Docker Compose](https://aka.ms/vscode-remote/samples/docker-from-docker-compose), and [Kubernetes-Helm](https://aka.ms/vscode-remote/samples/kubernetes-helm) dev container definitions for details.

 ### What are the connectivity requirements for the VS Code Server when it is running in a container?